 Hot cross buns are sweet, and flavoured with ground mixed spice, grated orange zest, and dried fruits such as currants.

-😋 More Easter recipes
+😋 More easy Easter desserts

 - Easter Rocky Road